Season 3, Episode 4

 Susan Rylance:

-Yeah, that's a that's a good question.
-Because it, it can be challenging for people to understand how those two meld together.
-And so we do utilize our consulting expertise in order to bring that mindset to a company to help them find talent.
-We always start with the why and it's Simon Sinek's Start With Why, if you're familiar with it,
+Yeah, that's a good question.
+Because it can be challenging for people to understand how those two meld together.
+And so we do utilize our consulting expertise to bring that mindset to a company to help them find talent.
+We always start with the why and it's Simon Sinek's Start With Why if you're familiar with it,

 Michael Kithcart: